 There are many ways to plan a trip to Disney World on a budget.
 To make your experience as magical and memorable as possible, it’s best to take advantage of some of the tips we’ll show you to make sure your visit to “The Most Magical Place on Earth” is one you’ll never forget.

-Your best way to visit Disney World on a budget is to compare figures as much as possible ahead of time.
+Your best way to visit Disney on a budget is to compare figures as much as possible ahead of time.
 Think about the cost of staying on property with free transportation to and from the parks.
-Then, think about the cheaper cost to stay off property and rent a car.
+Then, consider visiting during the off-season or during the least busy times to go to Disney World to save on hotel and park ticket prices.
+Additionally, consider flying into the Orlando International Airport and choosing a rental car to save on transportation costs.
 Depending on your needs and wants, both have their pros and cons.
 You have to do what makes the most sense for you and your family.
 To discover all the steps involved with planning your Disney adventures, get familiar with the ins and outs and in-betweens about theme park reservations, too.

 2 | Break Up Your Trip | You don’t have to spend every minute of your vacation at the Disney parks.
 As amazing as they are, they aren’t your only option for fun and adventure in sunny Orlando!
 For example, Disney Springs is free to enter and features plenty of shopping, dining and entertainment experiences.
 Plus, you’ll still have some of that Disney magic since it’s on property.

 Staying at an off-property hotel or resort will allow you to enjoy plenty of activities without the extra cost.
 Westgate Lakes Resort & Spa and Westgate Vacation Villas Resort feature their own water parks, swimming pools, spas, fireside lounges and some great and affordable dining options.
 With the right hotel, you can have a blast without even leaving the resort for the day.